SameGoal Special Programs

 Install your public key link

-If you have access to an administrative account in SameGoal, follow the steps below to install the public key to the district's SFTP account authorized_keys file using the SameGoal web interface.
+If you have access to an administrative account in SameGoal, follow the steps below to install the public key to the district's SFTP account file using the SameGoal web interface.

 If not, please email your public key to tier2help@samegoal.com or your SameGoal representative for installation.